The Employment Law Review: Czech Republic

 ii Cross-border data transfers

 Transfers of personal data to countries within the European Union and EEA are allowed under the same conditions as domestic data processing.
-They do not have to be notified to the Office but they have to be described in the register of processing activities.
+These transfers do not have to be notified to the Office but they have to be described in the register of processing activities.

 iii Sensitive data